 Since the university desires to promote student responsibility, there is no general rule concerning student class attendance; however, every class instructor shall provide to students a course syllabus during the first week of class that specifies attendance policies and dates and times for classes, exams and all other required activities.
 Classes are to meet at the time and at the location listed in the official university course schedule, unless changed with the consent of the entire class.
 Instructors may take account of unexcused absences in determining course grades.
 However, participation in various university activities (i.e. athletics) may require class absence.

-In the event that a student absence situation cannot be resolved between the student and the class instructor, or either party is aggrieved by the process, appeal shall proceed sequentially to the department chair, unit dean, and finally the Vice Provost and Dean of Undergraduate Education.
+In the event that a student absence situation cannot be resolved between the student and the class instructor, or either party is aggrieved by the process, appeal shall proceed sequentially to the department chair, unit dean, and finally the Vice Provost for Educational Affairs.